 However fipple flutes did not completely disappear during the romantic period, but survived in the form of the Flageolet in France and in England, as well as the Czakan in eastern Europe, particularly in Austria and Hungary.

-The recorder was rediscovered in the beginning of the 20th century and came back into fashion around 1960 with the revival of early music .
+The recorder was rediscovered towards the end of the 19th century and came back into fashion around 1960 with the revival of early music .

 The design of recorders continues to evolve today.

 THE RECORDER TODAY

 The recorder is not only a historical instrument.
 It has also found a place of honour in contemporary music, and many composers of our time have written pieces for it.

 School and study recorders are usually produced industrially, in plastic or in wood, whereas more specialised, top quality instruments are handmade in small workshops, using traditional methods.